zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-dashboard/creating-the-dashboard-main-page.md

 The **Albums** ListView is constructed similarly, with the same structure.

-## Creating a Gauge with a custom background
+## Create a Gauge with a custom background

 The radial gauges on this page use a custom background image of a record.
 EVery gauge is contained within its own **&lt;div&gt;**, as shown below: